Melvin J. Lasky: Other activities and private life

 Lasky was the author of many books including Utopia and Revolution, Voices in the Revolution, On the Barricades and Off, and The Language of Journalism.
 He was married twice, to Brigitte Lasky (née Newiger) with whom he had two children, Vivienne Lasky and Oliver Lasky, and to German novelist Helga Hegewisch.

 Lasky died in May 2004 of a heart ailment.
 A portion of Lasky's unpublished memoirs appears in News from the Republic of Letters, as well as in The Berlin Journal, Spring, 2007.

 Lasky Center for Transatlantic Studies

-In October 2010, the Ludwig Maximilian University of Munich opened the Lasky Center for Transatlantic Studies, a research center associated with the university's American Studies department.
+In October 2010, LMU Munich opened the Lasky Center for Transatlantic Studies, a research center associated with the university's American Studies department.
 The Lasky Center is home to Lasky's personal library and papers.
 Its director is Christof Mauch.